-- 1. The first step is to identify the major 'parts' of all the 'nexuses' present in the overall synthesis (sentence mosaic). - 2.
-The second step, once all the S/V/C patterns have been identified, is to figure out how all the words, phrases, and clauses (S/V/Cs) relate to each other what do they actually do in the sentence?
-This is done by asking the relevant logical questions, which indicate the 'part of speech' (function) of the word, phrase, or clause in the sentence.
+- 1. The first step is to identify the major 'parts' of all the nexal patterns present in the overall synthesis (sentence mosaic). - 2.
+The second step, once all the S/V/C patterns have been identified, is to figure out how all the clauses (S/V/Cs), phrases, and words relate to each other what do they actually do in the sentence?
+This is done by asking the relevant logical questions, which will identify the function/ 'part of speech' of the word, phrase, or clause in the sentence.

-G-nalysis uses simple diagrams to show the relationships between nexal patterns (quadrangles = independent SVCs, and triangles = dependent SVCs):
+Relationships between nexal patterns are indicated by simple diagrams, where quadrangles represent independent SVCs, and triangles - dependent SVCs: